 Bargain hunters, don’t skip on this.
 Short for Dinner Lok Lok Menu, every skewer sold by DLLM Lok Lok costs S$1 by default.
 Talk about getting a bang for your buck!

 Enjoy sinful skewers from Taiwan sausages, smoked duck, and deep-fried squid dipped into their tangy and spicy chilli padi and lime sauce.
+There are even peculiar sauces like salted egg and nacho cheese to satisfy all sorts of taste buds.
 It’s going to be a messy affair, but what’s not to love?
 Add on a pint or two and gather with your kakis and plan for the great supper escape.

 3. Fat Po